amankumarmatta/amankumarmatta/README.md

 </p>

 ## Adventure
-- [San Andreas Unity](https://github.com/GTA-ASM/SanAndreasUnity) - An open source reimplementation of GTA San Andreas game engine in Unity.
+- [Knight Adventure](https://github.com/amankumarmatta/Knight-Adventure) - An open source reimplementation of a 2D Platformer in Unity.

 ## Puzzle
 - [Nodulus](https://github.com/Hyperparticle/nodulus) - A puzzle game with a clever twist.
 Based on the mathematical theory behind plank puzzles, consists of a grid of cubes and rods which can be rotated with a swipe.